 On Windows 10, right click on Start Menu and select “System” as shown in Figure 13.

 In this screen you need to check if it reports 32bit

 Now open the path we annotated in Figure 11 and run:

 32bit OS: dpinst_x86.exe

-- 64bit OS: dpinst_amd64
+64bit OS: dpinst_amd64

 COM and LPT Ports the device STMicroelectonics Virtual COM Port is present.
 Take note of the COMxx number showed as we

-Click on Tools -> Port and select the same port we took note on Figure 16.
+Furthermore, click on Tools -> Port and select the same port we took note on Figure 16.

-Click again on Tools -> Upload Method and select USBSerial as shown in Figure 18.
+Finally, click again on Tools -> Upload Method and select USBSerial as shown in Figure 18.